Ferrum College Chrysalis

 - Work may have appeared in an art show, have been read aloud, or have been self-published online.

 - Work must be submitted by the deadline.
-For Spring 2020 the deadline is Monday, 17 February.
+Deadline for this semester is 11:59 Tuesday, September 29.

 - Poetry and prose work must be submitted in individual Microsoft Word documents.
 Documents must be double spaced.